stennety/mywebsite/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 $$Y = Y_{true} + N,$$

 where the noise is normally distributed $$N \sim \mathcal{N}(0,\sigma)$$.
-If we assume the true value is exact value, we can model its distribution as a delta peak and thus the sum of the true value and the noise will follow a normal distribution centered around the true value.
-In our case, we don't know the true value but we model it by the function $$\boldsymbol{f}(\boldsymbol{p})$$.
+If we assume the true value is one exact value, we can model its distribution as a delta peak.
+Thus, the sum of the true value and the noise will follow a normal distribution centered around the true value.
+In our case, we don't know the true value, but instead we model it by the function $$\boldsymbol{f}(\boldsymbol{p})$$.
 Thus, if the parameters $$\boldsymbol{p}$$ are given, the likelihood of observing data $$\boldsymbol{y}$$ is given as a [multivariate Normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with mean $$\boldsymbol{f}(\boldsymbol{p})$$ and covariance matrix $$\Sigma \in \mathbb{R}^{N_y\times N_y}$$.